 Prior to the ceremony campus shuttles will bring guests from the designated commencement parking lots to the edge of the East Field.
-After the ceremony, shuttles will be available to directly transport guests either to the Cowell Circle (for the reception) or to the Commencement parking lot.
-The last shuttle from the reception to the lot is at 4:30pm.
+After the ceremony, shuttles will be available to return guests to the event parking lot.

-Guests parking at the disabled lot (special pass required, see Step 6) will be transported by the campus Disability Van Service.
-Guests who are wheelchair users or who might not be able to climb the stairs of a campus shuttle should have a disability parking pass acquired for them by their graduate, as not all campus shuttles are wheelchair or scooter accessible.
+Guests parking at the disabled lot (special pass required, see the accommodations page) will be transported by the campus Disability Van Service.
+Guests who are wheelchair or electric scooter users, or who might not be able to climb the steps of a campus shuttle, should have a disability parking pass acquired for them by their graduate.

-As guests may not approach the stage during the ceremony to take photographs, professional photographers will be present and will take close-up, individual photographs of each graduate as they walk across the stage and receives a scroll from the Provost.
-If you would like to receive free digital proofs of your pictures, make sure you indicate that when you register for the event (Step 1).
-We will release your contact information to the photographer only if you authorize it.
+While guests may not approach the stage during the ceremony to take photographs, professional photographers will be present and will take close-up, individual photographs of each graduate as they walk across the stage and receive a scroll from the Provost.
+If you would like to receive free digital proofs of your pictures, make sure you indicate it on the event registration form (Step 2).

 ACADEMIC HONORS AND COMMENCEMENT

-For honors to be printed and announced, they must be submitted to the Programs Office directly from the unit awarding the honors--deadlines for inclusion have been communicated to the academic units.
-Not all departments are able to identify the spring quarter honors in time to have them included in the print program and/or to be announced.
-All departmental honors we receive by the print deadline are included in the program: those submitted by Thursday, June 13, will be read from the stage (even if they were received too late for the inclusion in print program).
-If you have questions regarding your departmental honors status, please contact your department directly.
+For honors to be printed and announced from the stage, they must be submitted to the Programs Office directly from the unit awarding the honors and deadlines have been communicated to the academic units.
+Not all departments are able to identify the honors in time to have them included in the print program and/or to be announced.
+All departmental honors we receive by the print deadline are included in the program, and those submitted by Thursday, June 15, will be read from the stage (even if they were received too late for inclusion in the print program).
+If you have questions regarding your departmental honors status, please contact your major advisor directly.